MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 This means we also need to modify two locations where this property was used.
 Instead of accessing the `posts` property we now need to access the `timelineComponent.content` property.

 > [action]
-> Change the `tableView(_, numberOfRowsInSection:)` method to look as following:
+> Change the `tableView(_:numberOfRowsInSection:)` method to look as follows:
 >
     func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
         return timelineComponent.content.count
     }

 And finally, we need to update the `tableView(_, cellForRowAtIndexPath:)` method as well.

 > [action]
 >
-> Update the `tableView(_, cellForRowAtIndexPath:)` method to look as following:
+> Update the `tableView(_:cellForRowAtIndexPath:)` method to look as follows:
 >
     func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCellWithIdentifier("PostCell") as!
 PostTableViewCell
 >
         let post = timelineComponent.content[indexPath.row]
         post.downloadImage()
         post.fetchLikes()
         cell.post = post
 >
         return cell
     }

 Okay, time to test our app after these major changes!
 Your timeline now should be working just as shown in the video below:

 <video width="100%" height="400pt" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/BetterTimlineWorking_small.mov" type="video/mp4">

 When you reach the 5th post, additional posts are loaded and displayed!
+Also if you scroll to the top and pull down, you'll notice that pull-to-refresh functionality was added.

 #Conclusion

 In this chapter, you learned two important concepts: First, we modified our timeline query to only load a certain range of posts.
-That is extremely important!
+This is extremely important!
 It is very inefficient to load data that the user doesn't need; using the `skip` and `limit` properties of `PFQuery` you will be able to load exactly the portion of your data that is currently relevant to your user.

 You have also learned how to use the `TimelineComponent`.
-If you happen to build an app that contains a timeline, this component will be very useful!
+If you happen to build an app that contains a timeline, this component will be very useful.

 In the next step we will take a little step back and review all the things you have learned through this tutorial so far.